Action Congress of Nigeria: 2011

-AC has no governors in Nigeria today.
-The Labor Party Governor in Ondo State has been closely allied with the party.

 The Action Congress of Nigeria has two major presidential aspirants contesting for the party ticket: The former chairman of the Economic and Financial Crimes Commission (EFCC) Nuhu Ribadu, and former governor of Sokoto State, Attahiru Bafarawa.

 2013

-In July 2013, the party officially merged with the Congress for Progressive Change (CPC), the All Nigeria Peoples Party (ANPP) and members from the All Progressive Grand Alliance (APGA), among others, to form the All Progressives Congress.
+In July 2013, the party officially merged with the Congress for Progressive Change (CPC), the All Nigeria Peoples Party (ANPP) and a governor from the All Progressive Grand Alliance (APGA), amongst others, to form the All Progressives Congress.